tgac-vumc/OncoBLADE/README.md

 ## Overview of OncoBLADE (In progress)
 In the OncoBLADE package, you can load the following functions and modules.

-- `BLADE`: A class object contains core algorithms of `OncoBLADE`, an extended version of `BLADE`.
+- `oncoBLADE`: A class object contains core algorithms of `OncoBLADE`, an extended version of `BLADE`.
 Users can reach internal variables (`Nu`, `Omega`, and `Beta`) and functions for calculating objective functions (ELBO function) and gradients with respect to the variational parameters.
-There also is an optimization function (`BLADE.Optimize()`) for performing L-BFGS optimization.
+There also is an optimization function (`oncoBLADE.Optimize()`) for performing L-BFGS optimization.
 OncoBLADE features an iterative update to optimize hyperparameter `Alpha` and integration of prior expectation of subset of cell types.
 In BLADE, `Alpha` is a user-defined hyperparameter.

-To run classic BLADE and OncoBLADE, we provide main functinos `BLADE_framework` for BLADE and `Framework_Iterative` for OncoBLADE.
+To run classic BLADE and OncoBLADE, we provide main functinos `Framework` for BLADE and `Framework_Iterative` for OncoBLADE.

 See below to obtain the current estimate of cellualr fractions, gene expression profiles per cell type and per sample:
   - `ExpF(self.Beta)` : returns a `Nsample` by `Ngene` matrix contains estimated fraction of each cell type in each sample.